Healthcare Brand Marketing

-To deliver the kind of wellness marketing or healthcare marketing that moves customers, brands and business, we ask these questions of our work:
+To deliver the kind of messages and experiences that moves customers, brands and business, we ask these questions of our work:

 Is it relevant?

 Every idea, no matter how unique, is worthless if it isn’t relevant to the brand and its audiences.
 All brand messages and experiences need to be put through this filter.
-We might be introducing a new brand into the skincare market.
-Launching a new facility through a hospital branding campaign.
-Increasing physician referrals through a physician marketing effort.
-Regardless, our job as the agency is to develop the brand message and deliver the experience that sits at the sweet spot of what the brand is about and what our audience is trying to achieve.
+Our job as the agency is to develop the brand message and deliver the experience that sits at the sweet spot of what the brand is about and what the audience wants.

 Does it fit into culture?

-Next, we need to make sure the work is culturally relevant.
+Next, we need to make sure the message is culturally relevant.
 Will people care?
 Does it fit into their lives?
 Will they be compelled to share it?
-We make sure the creative idea is based on specific real-life insights, because that’s the work that engages people.
+We make sure the message is based on specific real-life insights, because that’s the work that engages people.
 Whether wellness marketing, skincare marketing or hospital marketing, consumer marketing or physician marketing, the same rules apply.

 Is it fresh?

 We then ask ourselves “is it new”?
 It doesn’t have to be a world first, but it should break new ground; and put us a step ahead of where we were yesterday.
 And our clients need to feel this way too.
 Meaning that it’s not just about being provocative and edgy.
-It needs to raise the bar and be surprising because it puts us on a new path or an area we haven’t really explored.
+It’s about raising the bar and being surprising because it puts us on a new path or an area we haven’t really explored.

 Is it memorable?

-Consumers see approximately 5,000 advertising messages a day.
+Consumers see approximately 5,000 marketing messages a day.
 Which means you’ve got to do something fairly remarkable to get somebody to remember you.
-At the same time, advertising works by refreshing and building memory structures that are linked to the brand.
-Which means if you want to be effective, you also need to leverage the familiarity of your brand assets.
+At the same time, because advertising works by refreshing and building memory structures linked to the brand, you need to leverage the familiarity of your brand assets.
 Regardless of what we purchase, we use our memory to make the choice – so what comes to mind in that moment plays a big part in determining our choices.

 Is it authentic?

-When a brand rings true – whether in the skincare market, wellness market or healthcare market – people can not only tell the difference, they can feel it.
+When a brand rings true, people can not only tell the difference, they can feel it.
 They’re attracted to it, and want to be part of it.
 Living your values and beliefs fosters real consumer connections.
 But beware, because the opposite also holds true.
 If a brand puts on an act, the world will soon know.

 Does it have emotional pull?